AntL4b/anthill-framework/README.md

 > [!NOTE]
 > Middleware inheritance is cumulative so the 3 layers of middleware will be applied successively.
-> From Anthill to Handler during runBefore and in reversed order during runAfter.
+> Through Anthill, Controller and Handler during runBefore and in reversed order during runAfter.
 > See more in [Middlewares](#middlewares) section.

 ## Routing

 Anthill Framework doesn't provide a proper way of routing requests to a given handler according to some path related rules.
-Traditional frameworks used to do it this way but, being in a serverless context, routing of requests to handlers benefits from being carried out by API Gateway.
+Traditional frameworks used to do it this way but, being in a serverless context, routing of requests to handlers benefits more from being carried out by API Gateway.

 Here is an example of how requests can be routed to handlers using Serverless YML configuration file: